Ricky2148/ETG-Mod-League-of-Legends-Items/ideas.md

 puppeteer: fire rate, some extra stats?
     passive on-hit: each bullet applies stack to enemy, when max stacks, enemy is charmed and attacks enemies when stacks take effect, item goes on cooldown for duration

+add league item shop into the game as a custom shopkeeper?
+	custom asset building